 In December 2019, a group of companies (Barry Callebaut AG, Mars Wrigley and Mondelēz International), The VOICE Network*, Rainforest Alliance and Fairtrade, called on the European Union – by far the largest importer and consumer of cocoa in the world – to put in place a mandatory Human Rights and Environmental Due Diligence regulation and in parallel to negotiate bilateral agreements with cocoa origin governments to create the frameworks necessary to achieve this aim and provide financial and technical support to those governments to do so.

 Since the original publication of this call for an EU Due Diligence requirement, various cocoa and chocolate companies have joined this coalition.
-In addition to the orginal industry signatories of Barry Callebaut, Mars Wrigley and Mondelez, we can add Nestlé, Tony Chocolonely and Unilever.
+In addition to the orginal industry signatories of Barry Callebaut, Mars Wrigley and Mondelez, we can add Nestlé, Tony Chocolonely, Unilever, and Ferrero.
 An updated version of the document can be found here.

 The original call can be read below.